Key Takeaways

 Adjustable bed heights vary greatly depending on the kinds of features you need.
 As their name suggests, they allow you to adjust your bed’s positioning to achieve optimal comfort.
 However, you can’t use this feature to change your bed’s height.

-Average height: 18 inches
+Average height: 5 to 9 inches

 Average height: 25 inches